gurditsingh/hydeout/_posts/test.md

 val KProducer=new KafkaProducer[String,String](props)
 ```

+ - **ProducerConfig :**
- - **ProducerConfig :** If you look inside the implementation of the KafkaProducer, you will notice a type called ProducerConfig.
-When the KafkaProducer object is created, the properties are used to instantiate an instance of the ProducerConfig class, and from there, all producer configuration is defined and referenced internally.
+ -  If you look inside the implementation of the KafkaProducer, you will notice a type called ProducerConfig.
+ - When the KafkaProducer object is created, the properties are used to instantiate an instance of the ProducerConfig class, and from there, all producer configuration is defined and referenced internally.

- - **Producer Records :** What you will find is a critical class called ProducerRecord, and it represents what will be published by the Kafka Producer.
+ - **Producer Records :**
+	 - The ProducerRecord represents what will be published by the Kafka Producer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI2NzQ3MjQ0LC0xNTg5Nzg2NTE4LDYxMT
-AwOTM2MywxMTY4NDk4MjAyLDc1MjI0OTcxNSwtMjg4NDA2NDg3
-LDE2MTc0OTU3NDQsMzYyNjE5NDgxLDE2MjQzNDMwNDAsMjAzNT
-gyMTUzNCwtMTI5ODExMjMxNCwtNDQ1MjMwNzMwLC05Njk5NTkz
-NiwtMTY2MDU0OTM2OSwtMTYzNDc1MzcxNSwxMTg1NTc3MDcwLC
-0yMDU0NDg2NjgxLC00NzA0NTI2MDgsNjUwODk4MTgsLTIwODg3
-NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbMTEwMTE5OTYzMSwtMTU4OTc4NjUxOCw2MT
+EwMDkzNjMsMTE2ODQ5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4
+NywxNjE3NDk1NzQ0LDM2MjYxOTQ4MSwxNjI0MzQzMDQwLDIwMz
+U4MjE1MzQsLTEyOTgxMTIzMTQsLTQ0NTIzMDczMCwtOTY5OTU5
+MzYsLTE2NjA1NDkzNjksLTE2MzQ3NTM3MTUsMTE4NTU3NzA3MC
+wtMjA1NDQ4NjY4MSwtNDcwNDUyNjA4LDY1MDg5ODE4LC0yMDg4
+NzQ2NjEyXX0=
 -->